murtuzalab/tiny-opencv/README.md

 This is a fork of the opencv/opencv:4.x. branch.

-To build a tiny version of opencv with:
+To build a tiny version of opencv world ~8.2MB (for x64, original: 65.5 MB) with:
 * core
 * highgui
 * imgcodecs